The Definitive Guide to Power Bodybuilding for Strength and Muscle

 Workouts begin with the powerlifts, but after that, where do you go?
 The answer is to introduce some variety – use different types of exercises to hit target muscles.

-More variety can keep muscle and strength gains moving in the right direction, but it also provides a chance to work weaknesses.
+More variety can keep muscle and strength gains moving in the right direction, but it also provides a chance to work on weaknesses.

 The example program below is an excellent example of this: big compounds are more specific to competition lifts.
 Meanwhile, the rest of the work moves towards general strength, size, and balancing your body.